Orthogonal group: Reflections

 where I is the (n − 1) × (n − 1) identity matrix, and the zeros denote row or column zero matrices.
 In other words, a reflection is a transformation that transforms the space in its mirror image with respect to a hyperplane.

-In dimension two, every rotation is the product of two reflections.
-More precisely, a rotation of angle θ is the product of two reflections whose axes have an angle of θ / 2.
+In dimension two, every rotation can be decomposed into a product of two reflections.
+More precisely, a rotation of angle θ is the product of two reflections whose axes form an angle of θ / 2.